FuelLabs/fuel-specs/specs/protocol/abi.md

 An array of a certain type `T`, `T[]`.
 The first part of the array encoding will be the offset where its encoded data will be stored at.
 Once the first part of the ABI encoding is done (in-place values and pointers), the second part starts (data location).

-In the second part, the second part of the array encoding starts, it contains, in order:

-1. The length, in the bytes, of the array.
-2. The encoding of each element in `T[]`, recursively following the encoding for the type `T`.
+In the second part, the second part of the array encoding starts, it contains, in order, the encoding of each element in `T[]`, recursively following the encoding for the type `T`.

 Let's revisit the example from the section above: